raedatoui/cup-housing/README.md

 * copy __ftp_auth.sample__ and create a new file named __ftp_auth__
 * open and edit __ftp_auth__ and set your FTP username and password
 * open __Gruntfile.js__ and find the line: ` var uploadPath = './html/flash/2013/';`.
 This defines the path where the build will be uploaded
-* run `grunt upload` and the build gets uploaded to the server
+* run `grunt build` and the build directory gets uploaded to the server

+--

 ## Uploading JSON File
+The following grunt command and steps allow uploading only the data files (__settings.json__ and __2013-incomes.csv__) to the server.
+This is useful for updating the data on the server without having to create an entirely new build.

+Once edits have been made to the data files, they __must__ get committed and pushed to git.

+### Using grunt command
+* run `grunt data` and the data files will uploaded to the server
+### Using watcher
+* run `grunt watch` starts to watch changes to the __assets/data__ directory
+* any changes will automatically start the upload of the data files to the server